WALL-E: Plot

-In the 22nd century, rampant consumerism, corporate greed, and environmental neglect had turned Earth into a garbage-strewn wasteland, and the megacorporation Buy n Large (BnL) had evacuated humanity to space on giant starliners, leaving trash compacting robots to clean up the planet.
-Seven hundred years later, in 2805, the cleanup has failed and the last remaining active robot, named Waste Allocation Load Lifter: Earth Class (WALL·E) has developed a personality.
-WALL·E is able to remain active by salvaging parts from other inactive robots and lives in a large truck designed to carry the robots.
+In the 29th century, Earth is a garbage-strewn wasteland due to an ecocide caused by rampant consumerism, corporate greed, and environmental neglect.
+Humanity was evacuated to space by the megacorporation Buy n Large on giant spaceships 700 years earlier, leaving trash-compacting "WALL-E" robots to clean up the planet.
+All but one of the robots have stopped functioning; the last remaining active WALL-E has developed a personality.
+WALL-E remains active by salvaging parts from inactive robots, with his pet cockroach Hal as his only companion.

-One day, WALL·E's routine of compressing trash and collecting interesting objects is broken by the arrival of an unmanned probe carrying an egg-shaped robot named Extraterrestrial Vegetation Evaluator (EVE) who is sent to scan the planet for signs of sustainable life.
-WALL·E is smitten by the sleek, otherworldly robot, and the two begin to connect, until EVE goes into standby mode when WALL·E shows her his most recent find: a living seedling.
-The probe ship eventually returns and collects EVE and the plant, with WALL·E clinging on.
-The probe ship then returns to its mothership, the starliner Axiom.
+One day, WALL-E's routine of compressing trash and collecting interesting objects is broken by the arrival of a robot called EVE, which scans the planet for sustainable life.
+WALL-E is smitten by the sleek, futuristic robot, and the two begin to connect, until EVE goes into standby mode when WALL-E shows her his most recent find: a living seedling.
+EVE is collected by a large unmanned rocket; with WALL-E clinging on, it returns to its mothership, the starliner Axiom.

 In the centuries since the Axiom left Earth, its passengers have degenerated into helpless obesity due to microgravity and laziness, with robots catering to their every whim.
-Even the Captain B. McCrea is used to sitting back while his robotic AI autopilot helm, nicknamed AUTO, pilots the ship.
-McCrea is unprepared to receive the positive probe response, but discovers that placing the plant in the ship's Holo-Detector will trigger a hyperjump back to Earth so that humanity can begin recolonization.
-When McCrea inspects EVE's storage compartment, the plant is missing, with EVE blaming WALL·E for its disappearance.
+Captain B. McCrea sits back while his robotic AI autopilot helm, nicknamed AUTO, pilots the ship.
+McCrea is unprepared for the positive probe response, but discovers that placing the plant in the ship's Holo-Detector will trigger a hyperjump back to Earth so that humanity can begin recolonization.
+When McCrea inspects EVE's storage compartment, the plant is missing, and EVE blames WALL-E for its disappearance.

 EVE is deemed faulty and taken to diagnostics.
-Mistaking the process for torture, WALL·E intervenes and inadvertently releases all the other faulty bots, causing him and EVE to be designated as rogues.
-Frustrated, EVE tries to send WALL·E home in an escape pod, but before she can, the two witness AUTO's henchman GO-4 stowing the plant in a pod set to self-destruct, revealing that WALL·E did not steal the plant.
-WALL·E attempts to retrieve it, but is launched into space.
-EVE uses an emergency exit to chase after WALL·E, and witnesses the pod explode, although both he and the plant survive unscathed.
-He and EVE reconcile, celebrating with a dance in space around the Axiom.
+WALL-E intervenes and inadvertently releases the other faulty bots, causing him and EVE to be designated rogue robots.
+EVE tries sending WALL-E home in an escape pod, but the two witness McCrea's first mate robot, GO-4, stowing the plant in a pod set to self-destruct.
+WALL-E enters the pod to retrieve the plant just as it launches, and he and the plant survive the pod's destruction.
+EVE catches up to him and they reconcile, celebrating with a dance in space around the Axiom.